jcerezochem/traj2oniom/README.md

 By default, Gaussian inputs are written placing the QM atoms first, followed by MM ones.
 Optionally, the original order from the trajectory snapshot can be kept with the `-keep` keyword.

 Bonds crossing QM/MM boundaries are treated with the linking atom approach.
-Bonds crossing MM/PC or QM/PC boundaries are not treated in any specific way; the same applies to bonds with atoms in any layer (WARNINGS are issued).
+Bonds crossing MM/PC or QM/PC boundaries are not treated in any specific way; the same applies to bonds with atoms in no layer (WARNINGS are issued).

 Atom names are kept from the trajectory file.
 Note that this may lead to errors in Gaussian not understanding some atom names (if they are not standard).
 A not-well tested option, -fixnames, can be used to change atom names into elements, but this can lead to wrong element assignemts in some case, so use it with caution.
+A better approach would be regenerating the topology files (tpr) enrusing proper naming of the elements, before running the script.